 Sail to Balicasag Island

 Then, it’s time to sail to Balicasag Island – one of the oldest and most well-preserved marine sanctuaries in the country.
-The island consists of the main picnic area, as well as 2 major snorkeling spots.
-The snorkeling isn’t included in the tour price, you have to pay the operators of the sanctuary directly.
-It’s well worth it to pay for at least the 1st spot, which is home to amazing coral reefs, as well as large population of sea turtles.
+The island consists of the main picnic area, as well as 2 major snorkelling spots.
+The snorkelling isn’t included in the tour price, you have to pay the operators of the sanctuary directly.
+It’s well worth it to pay for at least the 1st spot, which is home to amazing coral reefs, as well as a large population of sea turtles.

 This island is nothing but a small strip of sand in the middle of the ocean, where local fishermen have established a makeshift marketplace of sorts.
 It’s fun to just walk around in this serene place, but it’s also a good opportunity to try out some local delicacies.